Emmotes/ic_spoilers/docs/walnut.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Pen-Paws** (Guess)
-> Increases the effect of Documancer by 200% for every 2 seconds that Walnut is in wolf form.
+> Increases the effect of $(upgrade_name id) by 200% for every 2 seconds that Walnut is in wolf form.
 The buff decreases every 4 seconds while Walnut is not in wolf form.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>